Cristina D'Avena: Music career and theme songs for animated series

 In December 2009, D'Avena released her Magia di Natale album, which includes 12 traditional Christmas songs, all arranged by Valeriano Chiaravalle.
 In this album, she sang in English for the first time.
 She also paid homage to the recently deceased Michael Jackson by including a cover of his song "Childhood".
 She later released another album dedicated to Christmas as well as special albums commemorating her 30th year in the music industry.

 D'Avena has presented stories and created fairy tales through VHS tapes, and audio CDs for De Agostini and other editions.

 On 10 November 2017, following her contract with Warner Music Italy, she released her 76th album, Duets – Tutti cantano Cristina, which includes songs with Italian artists including Loredana Bertè, Emma Marrone, J-Ax, Giusy Ferreri, Annalisa, Francesca Michielin, Arisa and Michele Bravi.
 The album became her first number one album and received the platinum certification by Fimi.

-On 23 November 2018, her 77th studio album Duets Forever – Tutti cantano Cristina was released, containing 16 duets with many singer-songwriters of Italian music, such as Elisa, Patty Pravo, Carmen Consoli, Federica Carta, Elodie, Max Pezzali and Alessandra Amoroso.
-The album reached number three on the Italian Albums Chart, and is certified gold.
+On 23 November 2018, her 77th studio album Duets Forever – Tutti cantano Cristina was released, containing 16 duets with many singer-songwriters of Italian music, such as Il Volo, Elisa, Patty Pravo, Carmen Consoli, Federica Carta, Elodie, Nek, Max Pezzali and Alessandra Amoroso.
+The album reached number three on the Italian Albums Chart and is certified gold.

+On 14 April 2023, Cristina was contacted by HoYoverse to sing the song "Ti cercherò" for Italy, the theme song for the video game "Genshin Impact".